Relay Pool

 This class is designed with the Outbox model in mind.

-Instead of passing relay URLs into each method, you pass functions into the constructor that statically-analyzes filters and events to determine which relays to use for requesting and publishing events.
+Instead of passing relay URLs into each method, you pass functions into the constructor that statically-analyze filters and events to determine which relays to use for requesting and publishing events.

 const pool = new NPool({